 I haven’t had fake syrup in the house for years now and I couldn’t be happier about that situation.
 When I first made the switch to real maple syrup I almost couldn’t taste it.
 I didn’t think it was sweet enough because my taste buds were used to the high fructose corn syrup dyed to look like syrup we used to buy.
 Now that I’m used to it I’m in love.
 It has a subtle sweet flavor and you can use it more sparingly than the other stuff.
 While I was originally appalled by the amount of maple syrup in this recipe, it was totally worth it.
 I was only appalled by the amount because maple syrup is so freaking expensive (I dream of living Aimee’s life).

-These cookies could easily be made vegan by swapping in almond milk for the dairy milk and using regular peanuts instead of honey-roasted.
+These maple nut breakfast cookies could easily be made vegan by swapping in almond milk for the dairy milk and using regular peanuts instead of honey-roasted.
 Even if you make it as is, the lack of egg makes the dough delightfully edible.
 The maple makes it slightly sweet and the peanut butter makes it a little salty and the whole thing just keeps calling out to you.
-I haven’t even mentioned that these cookies are intended for breakfast.
+Oh, and these maple nut breakfast cookies are intended for breakfast.
 Breakfast cookies!!!

 - 2 tablespoons ground flax seeds

 - 1/2 teaspoon baking soda

 - 1 cup honey-roasted peanuts, coarsely chopped

 Preheat the oven to 350ºF.
 Line a large baking sheet with parchment paper or a Silpat.
 Set aside.

 In a small bowl, whisk together the ground flax seeds and milk and allow to stand for 5 minutes.